rindanh/CAME-As-A-Service/README.md

 #### Run web-service
 1. Go to folder `CAME\web-service`
 2. Install dependencies with `npm install`
-3. Create `.env` file (by copy it from the .env.example) and fill the MongoDB database's details based on your environment settings
+3. Create `.env` file (by copy it from the `.env.example` file) and fill the MongoDB database's details based on your environment settings
 4. Start the server with `npm start`

 The server will run on port 4500 if you don't change the port in the env file.